A history of ideas on the origins of Chalk Downland landscape.

 The mid-century interest in melt water floods.

-During the first half of the 20th century, evidence for the existence of meltwater floods was recognised in river deposits.
 Members of a Geologists’ Association visit, during Whitsun 1925, looked at River Terrace Deposits exposed in gravel pits the Stour valley, at Sturry, near Canterbury.
 They revealed:

 “…masses of Woolwich Clay [older] rested at high angles on even-bedded, laminated brick-earth [younger] and at the point of contact the laminae were broken, bent or twisted.”
 (Dewey et al., 1925).